-You could just use a couple of the Small Tenkara Line Holders, and that is what I put in the Keiryu Starter Kits.
-However, the kit also has keiryu lines already wrapped on the card in the Owner Keiryu Rigs package.
-If you make your own lines, though, (which is what keiryu anglers do instead of tying flies) you will probably soon want more lines and a more compact method for storing them.
+You could just use a couple of the Small Tenkara Line Holders.
+However, if you make your own lines, (which is what keiryu anglers do instead of tying flies) you will probably soon want more lines and a more compact method for storing them.

 Luckily, several solutions to keiryu line storage exist.

 The nicest system by far is one like the Daiwa Tankei 1500SK, which is a waterproof case holding ten individual line winders.
 Do you really need ten?
 You will use at least a couple for tenjo lines, the slightly thicker, possibly hi-vis upper portion of the keiryu line system.
 You will use more for the lower portion of the lines, as that is where you will have the variation in line length and weight.